|Address||Rafael Moreno Pitxitxi, s/n, Bilbao, Spain|

 - Tribuna Norte and Tribuna Sur seats – located behind the goals.

 Athletic Bilbao’s stunning stadium can host rugby matches, concerts, and other special events.
 Among the most epic events which already took place there was a 2017 Guns N’ Roses concert.
 San Mamés Barria also hosted the 2018 European Rugby Challenge Cup Finals and Champions Cup gathering record-breaking crowds of rugby fans in Bilbao.
-Also, San Mames is honoured to be among the playing venues of the Euro 2020 Championships.

 - The club’s official website;